- What is a users Variance Limit?

 - Worth noting is that the variance limit only affects the Price field within an item, and not the Quantity.
 This means that the cost of Order Items can still be dramatically increased if a Purchaser increases the Quantity, as there is no limit to the Quantity

 - It's important to be aware of the prices and types of items that your company purchases when you are determining whether you will set up a percentage or a cash value limit.
+Either option will create greater limitations or freedom depending on the cost of the items.

 - If you would like some clarification regarding the answer below, head over to the Procurify Community to learn more.
 We promise we don't bite!